Pivot Strategy

 Pricing model pivot

 A pricing model pivot is where you change how customers buy your products.
-If your current revenue streams aren’t doing it, you could decide to move from a free trial to a reverse trial approach to improve your adoption rate.
-You could also go from a subscription-based model to a one-time purchase or make changes to your pricing tiers.
+If your current revenue streams aren’t working, you could move from a free trial to a reverse trial approach to improve your adoption rate.
+You could go from a subscription-based model to a one-time purchase, or change your pricing tiers.
 A change to your pricing model should be dictated by your customers and what suits them.

 This sits in the Growth section of the pivot pyramid too, as you don’t need to make changes to the other areas below it.